nickebbitt/nickebbitt.github.io/_drafts/206-12-17-making-a-mockery-of-web-services.markdown

 [WireMock](http://wiremock.org/) was created in 2011 by [Tom Akehurst](http://www.tomakehurst.com/about/), a software engineer based in the south of England.

-The framework is [open source](https://github.com/tomakehurst/wiremock) with source hosted on GitHub and is quite mature (v2.4.1 at the time of writing).
+The framework is mature (v2.4.1 at the time of writing), [open source](https://github.com/tomakehurst/wiremock) and hosted on GitHub.

 The documentation for WireMock is very good providing useful descriptions of the available features and plenty of examples to get you started.

 ### Deployment

 In its simplest form WireMock comes as a runnable JAR that can be started from the command line.
-This mode has proven to be very useful during development to giving us a reliable web service running on your local machine to develop against.
+This mode has proven to be very useful during development providing a reliable web service running on your local machine to develop changes against.

 ```
 $ java -jar wiremock-standalone-2.1.1.jar --port 9999